schlenga/ML_Workshop/Pages/part1.md

 Use what you learned about training a machine to train the controller of the Pacman example.
 Make sure it works well for both of you.

 Play!
-If you want, we can do a little tournament before the...
+If you want, we can have a little tournament before the...

 ## BREAK!
 Let's have coffe and talk!